romanthekat/blog/content/posts/2021-02-19 JSON, time, and golang.md

 But if the time field has only 'date' part (`2021-02-18`), unmarshalling will fail with:
 `parsing time ""2021-02-18"" as ""2006-01-02T15:04:05Z07:00"": cannot parse """ as "T"`

-And in this moment you either have to fallback to using `string` type and parse the date manually, or introduce your own time type alias and provide custom (un)marshaller, for example:
+And in this moment you either have to fallback to using `string` type and parse the date manually.
+Or introduce your own time type alias and provide custom (un)marshaller, for example:
 ```go
 type Entity struct {
     Name string    `json:"name"`